 A person cannot enrol for federal elections if he or she has been convicted and is under sentence for 3 years or longer under Commonwealth, State or Territory law.
 However a prisoner is eligible to enrol and vote in ACT Legislative Assembly elections regardless of the length of their sentence.

 An elector may be removed from the roll where a registered medical practitioner has certified in writing that the person is incapable of understanding the nature and significance of enrolment and voting because of unsound mind.
-You should write to the Australian Electoral Commission, providing details of the elector's full name, date of birth and enrolled address, and attaching the medical practitioner's certificate.
+You should write to the Australian Electoral Commission, providing details of the elector's full name, date of birth and enrolled address using the Objection claim form, and attaching the medical practitioner's certificate.

 In time, we will receive notification of everyone who dies from Births, Deaths and Marriages, and his/her name will automatically be removed from the rolls.

 Yes.
-The rolls for the electorates of Brindabella, Ginninderra and Molonglo are available for public inspection at the office of the ACT Electoral Commission.
-These rolls are updated approximately every 3 months.
+The roll is available for public inspection at the office of the ACT Electoral Commission.
+The roll is updated every month.
 The roll is not available on the internet for privacy reasons.

 No. Rolls cannot be purchased from the Australian Electoral Commission or the ACT Electoral Commission.
 The Electoral Act prohibits the selling of the roll.

 If you are unsure if you are correctly enrolled, you can check your enrolment details online, via the Australian Electoral Commission's website.

 When making such an enquiry, you will be asked to provide all the details about your enrolment.
 We can only provide you with confirmation of the details you have supplied.
 No further information can be given.